 - Everybody has the same rights and duties under this law.
 Laws can be made only on the basis of behavior, and not on the basis of race, gender, religion, or world view (even if a certain behavior may coincide with a certain world view).

 - # Openness to change

-- The advances in culture and technology may make us change our concepts of morality (see discussion about the Use of Norms).
+- The advances in culture and technology may make us change our concepts of morality (see discussion about the Implementation of Norms).
 Hence, this essay acknowledges that we may have to add new laws, abandon old laws, or change existing laws.
 A change log lists the changes implemented so far in this essay.

 - # Principle of Personal Responsibility